 Steven Wallis – 2007

-The former fashion strategist packed up his bags and travelled the world having culinary adventures.
+The former fashion strategist packed up his bags after winning MasterChef and travelled the world having culinary adventures.
 He’s put that knowledge to good use as a writer, private chef and flavour consultant.
-He's now set up consultancy Tastebillion.
-He blogged as The Urban Foodie until 2010.
+He is now Group Head of Culinary Innovation at Two Sisters Food Group.